Yogurt Tart with Oat Crust

-The pairing of flavorful oats and creamy yogurt make this yogurt tart a show-stopper.
-Topped with fresh fruit, you have a winning dessert.
+Why you’ll love it: The pairing of flavorful oats and creamy yogurt make this yogurt tart a show-stopper.
+Topped with fresh fruit, you have a winning dessert that is fairly uncomplicated and versatile.

 This might be one of my favorite recipes yet.
-My friends at UDIM asked me to create a recipe that combined oats and dairy this month and boy oh boy am I glad they did.
+My friends at UDIM asked me to create a recipe that combined oats and dairy this month and am I glad they did.
 This recipe will be happening frequently.

 I’ve been giving my neighbor Julie all my extra treats and creations.
-Remember when I was the creepy neighbor?
-Well, we’ve become great friends, hooray!
-Luckily, there are one or two benefits from befriending this weirdo (the weirdo being me, not her).
-FOOD!
 I’m constantly texting her and asking if she wants this or that or whatever I dreamed up in my kitchen that day.
-Better yet, sometimes she plays with all three kids (my two + her daughter) at my house WHILE I cook.
-This is an ideal situation, folks.
-Everyone wins.

-I think her exact words were that she was “obsessed” with this tart.
+She loved this yogurt tart!
+I think her exact words were that she was “obsessed” with it.
 We both ate it for breakfast the day after I made it.
-(Because, you know….yogurt, oats…totally breakfast material.)
+After all, it is made with oats and yogurt which totally makes it breakfast food, right?

 If you need another use for your tart pan, don’t miss this decadent (and SO easy) chocolate tart recipe!